 From working in construction sites alongside busy roads to driving forklifts around dangerous factories, employees operate under very precarious circumstances.
 Unfortunately, as you might expect, accidents often happen in these situations and in many others where people are put to work.
 Black lung and carpal tunnel syndrome are popular and widely known workplace injuries but they are only a few of the many dangers surrounding employees.
 If you are harmed at work, then you might wonder who you can sue and for what you can sue them.
-That is when we come into the picture.
+That is when our work comp attorneys come into the picture.

-Rosenfeld Injury Lawyers LLC has represented many victims of Illinois workplace incidents involving many different kinds of injuries.
+Rosenfeld Injury Lawyers LLC has represented many victims of Illinois workplace accidents involving many different kinds of injuries.
 We recognize that immediately after the accident serious issues will emerge such as: medical bills, lost income, and future disability that might prevent you from working in the same capacity.
 However, the law related to accidents sustained on the job is complex.
 It is a dance involving many peculiar steps ad requirements.
 Fortunately, we have been there before and can walk you through the entire process with experience, communication, and resources.
 This will guarantee that you do not loose a dime of the compensation that you deserve.
 Yet, we know you will have questions so here is some information on the laws surrounding workers’ compensation in Illinois as well as what other victims have recovered through court or settlement.

 The Law Surrounding Illinois Worker's Compensation